 I came across David Ogilvy’s letter “I am a lousy copywriter” years ago on the Letters of Note website.
-I have it printed, laminated and Blu-Tack-ed to one of the upper cupboard doors in my kitchen to remind me that I’m not the only schmuck who gets stuck.
+I printed, laminated and Blu-Tack-ed it to one of my kitchen cupboard doors to remind me that I’m not the only schmuck who gets stuck.

 Mr. Ogilvy’s solution to staring at a blank page — to drink a half a bottle of rum (see #9 below) — never worked for me.
 Sure, it inspires an “uncontrollable gush of copy”, but that gush must only be magical when accompanied by a Handel oratorio; that, or some kind of divine secretarial intervention is required to unravel the illegibly-scrawled ravings.

 I later discovered Steven Pressfield’s explanation of resistance in his bestselling book, The War of Art.
 I’ve read it at least a dozen times.
 It doesn’t make writing ad copy or a creative brief any less work, but it does reduce the feelings of panic; the crushing terror of impostor syndrome; it doesn’t require a single note of Handel, there’s no hangover and zero calories.